Make it accessible

 Current policy focus: Websites and course materials

 The policy is organized into multiple phases that will help the university focus resources towards specific content types.
 This also allows units to prioritize where they should focus resources to support the policy.
-The current focus areas of the policy for the next two years (2024-2026) are websites and LMS/LTIs.
-These include but are not limited to web sites, web applications, learning management systems, and learning tools integrated within the LMS.
+The current focus areas of the policy are websites, web applications, and course materials.
+Course material accessibility includes but is not limited to courses created in Canvas, learning tools integrated within Canvas, and documents.

 Website and web app accessibility